-Due to the fact that paper wallet is printed, they are considered to have high risk of damage from ink fading over time or being misplaced entirely.
+Due to the fact that paper wallet is printed, they are considered to have a high risk of damage from ink fading over time or being misplaced entirely.

 Securing Your Crypto Assets On Cryptocurrency Wallet

-The key decision when it comes to storing your cryptocurrency holdings securely, is choosing between a custodial wallet and a non-custodial wallet.
+The key decision when it comes to storing your cryptocurrency holdings securely is choosing between a custodial wallet and a non-custodial wallet.
 Some may hold one of the other or both at once.